Who is a New Zealand Skilled Migrant Category Resident Visa for?

-Skilled Migrant category is a system based on points, which can be calculated taking into account all the relevant details.
+Skilled Migrant resident visa uses a system based on points, which can be calculated taking into account all the relevant details.

 Employment is the key

 This visa is tailored for those in skilled employment.
-You cannot be self-employed to qualify.
+It is important to remember, however, that you cannot be self-employed to qualify.

-Whilst you can find most information in the summary below and, in more detail, in the INZ Operational Manual, to know beyond a shadow of doubt whether you are eligible, book a free 30-minute consultation with our expert immigration advisor.
+Whilst you can find most information in the summary below and, in more detail, in the INZ Operational Manual, there is a better way.
+To know beyond a shadow of doubt whether you are eligible, book a free 30-minute consultation with our immigration expert.

-Getting a New Zealand Skilled Migrant Resident Visa is a two-stage process.
+Getting a New Zealand Skilled Migrant Category (SMC) Resident Visa is a two-stage process.

 Expression of Interest (EOI) is entered into the pool, but the chances to progress to the next stage are slim unless